MANUAL OF THE

 organization or under its control:

-FTII is a teaching Institution for imparting training for film making
+FTII is a teaching Institution for imparting training for film

-non-teaching staff members, Reference Books/ Books pertaining to
+and non-teaching staff members, Reference Books/ Books pertaining to

-various Rules, Administrative Office Orders / Decisions and Guidelines
+various Rules, Administrative Office Orders / Decisions and

-held by it.
+the documents held by it.

 4.5 Particulars of any arrangement that exists for consultation

-with, or representation by the members of the public in relation to
+with, or representation by the members of the public in relation

-the formulation of its policy or implementation thereof
+to the formulation of its policy or implementation thereof

 The FTII Society is constituted by Ministry of Information and